naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 This is the simple plugin to fetch data from Google Sheets and display it on your website.
+This plugin only works with Block Editor, doesn't support Classic Editor.

 == How to use ==